Table of contents

 Getting There

 The most dramatic views are along the PCT, but we also enjoyed views of Mt.
-Washington & many lakes along the east leg
+Washington & many lakes along the east leg. – photo credit: heather eldridge (cleverhiker.com)

 Regulations

 • The Mt.
-Jefferson Wilderness is a special area that requires a Central Cascade Wilderness Permit for overnight use and some day use between May 28 and September 24.
-Outside this time frame, you’ll just need to fill out a free, self-issued wilderness visitor use permit at the trailhead.
+Jefferson Wilderness is a special area that requires a Central Cascade Wilderness Permit for overnight use or a day use between June 15 and October 15.
+Outside this time frame, you’ll need to fill out a free, self-issued wilderness visitor use permit at the trailhead.

 • Fire danger is generally high during the hiking season in this area.
-Check the Forest Service Fire page to check on wildfire conditions and burn bans before you go.
-It’s common for campfires, alcohol stoves, and wood-fueled camp stoves to be prohibited.
-Backpacking stoves and lanterns using liquefied or bottled fuel are still allowed as they can be instantly switched off.
+Before you go, check the Forest Service Fire page to check on wildfire conditions and burn bans.
+Campfires, alcohol stoves, and wood-fueled camp stoves are commonly prohibited.
+Backpacking stoves and lanterns using liquefied or bottled fuel are still allowed, as they can be instantly switched off.

-• No motorized equipment and mechanized equipment such as bicycles, wagons, carts or wheelbarrows (except wheelchairs).
+• No motorized equipment or mechanized equipment such as bicycles, wagons, carts, or wheelbarrows (except wheelchairs).

 • No flying drones or unmanned aircraft systems.